alfredkam/Boilerplates/README.md

 mvp-boilerplate
 =============
-This boilerplate is designed to be an off the shelf minimal viable product to create heavy lifting js applications
+This boilerplate is designed to be an off the shelf minimal viable product for heavy lifting js applications

 currently contains: